Genomicsplc/variantkey/README.md

 * The last bit of RegionKey is reserved.

 This software library provides several functions to operate with *RegionKey* and interact with *VariantKey*.

+<a name="esid"></a>
+## Encoding String IDs

+This library contains extra functions to encode some string IDs to 64 bit unsigned integers:

+* The `encode_string_id` function encodes maximum 10 ASCII characters (from '!' to 'z') of a string into a 64 bit unsigned integer.
+The encoded value can be reversed into a "normalized" version of the original 10 character string using the `decode_string_id` function.
+The decoded string only support uppercase characters.

+* The `encode_string_num_id` function encodes string composed by a character section followed by a separator character and a numerical section into a 64 bit unsigned integer.
+For example: "ABCDE:0001234".
+This function encodes up to 5 characters in uppercase, a number up to 2<sup>27</sup>, and up to 7 zero padding digits in a 64 bit unsigned integer.
+The encoded value can be reversed into a "normalized" version of the original 10 character string using the `decode_string_id` function.

+* The `hash_string_id` function creates a 64 bit unsigned integer hash of the input string.

 <a name="binaryfiles"></a>